-All financial instruments carried at cost or amortised cost are carried at amounts not materially different from their fair values as at 31 December 2010 and 2009 except as follows:
+All financial instruments carried at cost or amortised cost are carried at amounts not materially different from their fair values as at 31 December 2011 and 2010 except as follows:

-- Amounts due from/to subsidiaries, associates and investee of the Group and the Company are unsecured, interestfree and have no fixed repayment terms.
-Given these terms it is not meaningful to disclose their fair values. - Unlisted equity securities of HK\$38,925,000 (2009: HK\$148,925,000) do not have a quoted market price in an active market and therefore their fair values cannot be reliably measured.
+- (1) Amounts due from/to subsidiaries, associates and investee of the Group and the Company are unsecured, interest-free and have no fixed repayment terms.
+Given these terms it is not meaningful to disclose their fair values. - (2) Unlisted equity securities of \$15,355,000 (2010: \$38,925,000) do not have a quoted market price in an active market and therefore their fair values cannot be reliably measured.
 They are stated at cost less accumulated impairment losses at the balance sheet date.

-(h) Estimation of fair values
+(g) Estimation of fair values